sarkonovich/Alexa-Nest/README.md

 If you're not using Alexa Nest with Alexa Hue.....read on!
 #####========================================================================

+On your local machine copy (or unzip) all the files from this repo into a directory on your local machine.
+Open up the file nest_device.rb and enter your Nest username/email and password on line 2 in the appropriate place.
+(Save and close the file.)

 The program requires ruby 2.0 or above,  sinatra, and a couple of Ruby Gems.